Please enable JavaScript to ensure auto alt text generation works properly

 Fair assessment: Without back-and-forth conversation, some skills might be harder to evaluate.

 Use candidate assessment software that allows you to create structured questions that target specific skills and use consistent evaluation criteria for all candidates.
-Having multiple reviewers also helps ensure fairness.
+Consider adding assessments that measure what AI can't fake — like personality tendencies, situational judgment, or work environment preferences — to get signal beyond what candidates can rehearse or generate.
+Having multiple reviewers also helps make evaluation more consistent.

 How to set up asynchronous video interviews

-Here are the four steps involved in setting up a one-way video interview.
+Here are the four steps involved in setting up an asynchronous screening process.

 1. Pick the right tools

-Choose a one-way video interview platform designed specifically for asynchronous video interviews.
+Choose a platform designed for asynchronous screening.
 Look for features like:

 Many hiring platforms now include asynchronous interview features, or you can use specialized tools designed just for this purpose.